dasch-swiss/fileidentification-galaxy/README.md

 docker run -v "${data}:/data" fileidentification-galaxy /data
 ```

-Then, so some file integrity tests:
+Then, do some file integrity tests:

 ```bash
 data=path/to/data